 Basel, Switzerland based, Bright Peak, is a biotechnology company developing next generation immunotherapies for cancer and autoimmune disease.
-The deal sees it incorporate AJICAP, Ajinomoto Co.’s proprietary site-specific bioconjugation technology, for the development of Bright Peak immunocytokines.
+The deal sees it incorporate AJICAP, Ajinomoto Co.’s proprietary site-specific bioconjugation technology, for the development of immunocytokine molecules.

-The companies outlined that there is potential for the combination of antibodies with Bright Peak's cytokine derivatives conjugated by AJICAP to target wide range of oncology applications, the technology may be harnessed to provide a clinical benefit to patients.
+There is potential for the combination of antibodies with Bright Peak's cytokine derivatives conjugated by AJICAP to target a wide range of oncology applications, said the parties.

 A study published last October in Science Translational Medicine, suggested immunocytokines were a promising immunotherapeutic approach against glioblastoma – brain cancer.